MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-sample-data-and-route-to-kql.md

     * **Destination table**: Name of your KQL table.
 You can also enter a name to create a new table for example "bike-count."
     * **Input data format**: Choose **JSON** as the data format for your KQL table.

 2. In the right pane, scroll down and select **Open event processor**.
-This action opens a new window allowing you add real-time operations to your data streams using a no-code editor.
+This action opens a new frame allowing you to add real-time operations to your data streams using a no-code editor.

     :::image type="content" source="./media/transform-sample-data-and-to-kql/open-event-processor.png" alt-text="Screenshot that shows where to open event processor in Eventstream." lightbox="./media/transform-sample-data-and-to-kql/open-event-processor.png":::